mlstudios-ai/SecondSight-MLOps/docs/user_guide.md

 ### 1. Edit the `project_config.yaml` to set your project name and other settings
 ### 2. Start a ClearML Agent for the tasks and pipeline
-- Run `clearml-agent daemon --queue "default" --detached` for CPU tasks
+1. Run `clearml-agent daemon --queue "default" --detached` for CPU tasks
-- Run `clearml-agent daemon --queue "training" --detached` for GPU tasks
+2. Run `clearml-agent daemon --queue "training" --detached` for GPU tasks
-- Run `clearml-agent daemon --queue "{my_queue_name}" --detached` for pipeline unique for your machine only
+3. Run `clearml-agent daemon --queue "{my_queue_name}" --detached` for pipeline unique for your machine only

 ### 3. Initialise all tasks:
-This could take a while.
-- Navigate to repo folder `hazard_detection/pipelines/tasks`.
+1. Navigate to repo folder `hazard_detection/pipelines/tasks`.
-- Run ` python dataset_eval_upload.py; python dataset_base_upload.py; python dataset_base_split.py; python model_train.py; python model_eval.py; python model_publish.py `
+2. Run ` python dataset_eval_upload.py; python dataset_base_upload.py; python dataset_base_split.py; python model_train.py; python model_eval.py; python model_publish.py `

 ### 4. Upload datasets using tasks on WebUI in STEP 1.1 Option 1 and STEP 1.2 Option 2.

 ### 5. Run the following to initialise the pipeline
+This could take a while.
-- Navigate to repo project folder (ie, EnigmaAI folder).
+1. Navigate to repo project folder (ie, EnigmaAI folder).
+It must be in the root project folder.
-- Run `hazard_detection/pipelines/detection_pipeline.py`
+2. Run `hazard_detection/pipelines/detection_pipeline.py`

 ### 6 Clone the **YOLOv11 Pipeline** for various purposes with the following settings